 Full results have been integrated into updated internal geological/resource models.
-Positive results (e.g. Baritina NE, Arco Iris) will be followed up with infill drilling, and pit economic optimization, ultimately contributing to the MDN LOM.
+Positive results (e.g. Clara) will be followed up with infill drilling, and pit economic optimization, ultimately contributing to the MDN life of mine.

 Monte do Carmo Project

 2022 Resource Update infill program